 - What makes the symptoms worse?

-- Does anyone else in the immediate family suffer from migraines?
+- Does anyone else in your family have migraine?

 When a headache may be an emergency

-- Headache that is accompanied by fever, stiff neck, rash, seizures, mental confusion, double vision, weakness, numbness or trouble speaking
+- Head pain with a fever, stiff neck, confusion, seizures, double vision, numbness, or trouble speaking

-- A new headache if you’re over age 50
+- A new head pain if you are over 50